-The Companies That Care Honor Roll publicly recognizes and celebrates all organizations that prize employees and are committed to community service.
+Center for Companies That Care channels the power of business to address tenacious social issues.
+By doing so, we improve the lives of individuals, families, and communities and ensure social responsibility.
+The Companies That Care Honor Roll fulfills the recognition aspect of our mission and publicly spotlights and celebrates all Companies That Care, especially employers working to positively affect education and workforce development/diversity.
 There is no limit to the number of companies that can be on the Honor Roll; all organizations that meet the standards of a Company That Cares will be listed on the annual Honor Roll.

 Benefits of Being on the Honor Roll

 Inclusion on the Honor Roll fosters a favorable public image, which increases employees' pride in their organization.
 Despite the current economic situation, top performers are still in demand and have a choice of where to work.
 Employees prefer working for companies that provide a supportive work environment and have a social conscience.
-Achieving Honor Roll status by demonstrating the 10 Characteristics of caring companies conveys a commitment to social responsibility.
+Achieving Honor Roll status conveys a commitment to social responsibility.

 - Be listed on the Honor Roll on the Center for Companies That Care website

-- Participate in an Honor Roll recognition event
+- Be invited to participate in an Honor Roll/Companies That Care Day recognition event

 - Receive a news release template to communicate your achievement to local media